 The TW8 postcode cover the area of Brentford.
 It neighbours on Hanwell in the North, Osterley in the West, Kew in the South and Gunnersbury in the East.
 It is well connected both with Central London and other places outside the borders of the capital especially when heading out in the South Western direction.

 One of the defining characteristics of Brentford are the green spaces and River Brent running through this area.
 London Playing Fields, Boston Manor Park, Swyncombe Playing Field, Syon Park with Syon House and Carville Hall Park are the most notable parks in the area.

-We have carefully gone through each road in TW8 seeing which properties are deliverable and which are not.
-After that we segment the postcode into cohesive groups of approximately 5000 households that can be targeted together since they share a similar demographic.
+We have carefully gone through each road in TW8 seeing which properties one can deliver to and which one can't.
+After that we segment the postcode into cohesive groups of approximately 5000 households that we can target together since they share a similar demographic.

 It is therefore important that this is reflected in our maps and numbers of leaflets we ask from our clients to cover an area.
-This makes sure that none of the leaflets are wasted and what we ask for is what we deliver.
+This makes sure that we waste no leaflets are and what we ask for is what we deliver.

 The old system of just looking at the number of households in a given area provided by the government and making a conclusion that this is the number of leaflets one would need for the area is not applicable in most places in London.

 Our knowledge of the area

-Making sure that we deliver your leaflets in the best shape possible and can be seen from six feet away without any effort is important to us and raises the chances of your leaflet making a good impression.
+Making sure that we deliver your leaflets in the best shape possible and that the client can undertand the message of your leaflet from six feet away without any effort is important to us and raises the chances of your leaflet making a good impression.

 How does Brentford compare to some of it's neighbours?